-- Three of the five monitored basins scored very poor for pesticides in the 2018 report card, confirming an on-going pesticide issue in the Mackay-Whitsunday region.
+- Three of the five monitored basins scored very poor for pesticides in the 2018 Report Card, confirming an on-going pesticide issue in the Mackay-Whitsunday-Isaac Region.

-- For the third year running, super saturated concentrations of dissolved oxygen (DO) and high levels of chlorophyll-a were observed in the Carmila estuary.
+- For the third year running, super saturated concentrations of dissolved oxygen (DO) and high levels of chlorophyll-a were observed in the Carmila Creek estuary.
 Further research is needed to understand the drivers behind these conditions and the ecological processes occurring in this system.

 The 2018 technical documents for environmental and human dimension indicators are also available to view: